 It may take up to 12 months before your symptoms improve.
 Keep using the medication as directed and tell your doctor if your symptoms do not improve after 6 months of treatment.

-To be sure this medication is not causing harmful effects, your liver function will need to be checked with frequent blood tests.
+While using chenodiol, you may need frequent blood tests.
 You may also need an occasional ultrasound or x-ray examination of your gallbladder.
-Visit your doctor regularly.

 Chenodiol is only part of a complete program of treatment that may also include weight control and a special diet.
-It is very important to follow the diet plan created for you by your doctor or nutrition counselor.
-You should become very familiar with the list of foods you must avoid to help control your condition.
+Follow the diet plan created for you by your doctor or nutrition counselor.
+Get familiar with the list of foods you must avoid to help control your condition.